MileHacker Logo

 Cloud Storage

 Utilize cloud services to regularly back up important photos and documents.
-This safeguards your data even if physical devices are lost.
+This safeguards your personal data even if physical devices are lost.

 External Hard Drives